Visit the institution website for COVID‑19 updates

 Months of entry

 We offer research supervision across a broad range of pure and applied mathematics.
-General areas of expertise in pure mathematics include analysis, geometry, number theory and topology.
-In applied mathematics key areas of activity include fluid dynamics, mathematical modelling, mathematical physics and applied analysis.
+General areas of expertise in pure mathematics include analysis, geometry, number theory, and topology.
+In applied mathematics key areas of activity include fluid dynamics, mathematical modelling, mathematical physics, applied and numerical analysis and financial mathematics.